- Branded customer-facing support site

 While your help center is in setup mode, you can prepare it for release.
 During this time, end users cannot view your help center.

 These are some of the steps you can take to prepare your help center.

 To prepare your help center for release

-- Do some planning for how your will build and launch your help center, see Lisa Painter's Fine tuning: "Blueprinting" your help center.
+- Do some planning for how you will build and launch your help center.
+See Lisa Painter's

-Be sure to check out Pinterest page of beautiful help centers for inspiration.
+Be sure to check out the Pinterest page of beautiful help centers for inspiration.

 - Adjust the look and feel of the help center in setup mode.

 Brand your help center by adding your product logo and your brand's colors and web fonts.
 See Branding your help center.

 Customize your help center (not available on Suite Team).
 If you're a web designer or a web-savvy administrator, you can make more extensive customizations by editing the page code (see Customizing your help center theme).
 Also, check out the Help center tips from our community.